danielpmadden/ArcPrize2025/README.md

 2. Run the solver with a chosen time budget and worker count.
 3. Inspect `submission.json.stats.csv` to understand search behavior and identify tasks that could benefit from new operators.
-4. Review `missing_ops.jsonl` to prioritize DSL improvements.
+4. Review `missing_ops.json` to prioritize DSL improvements.

 ## License